digital-cancer-research/Protocol-Deviation-Monitoring_AI-classifier/README.md

 ## Installation

 1) Download or clone the [*repository*](https://github.com/digital-cancer-research/qa-ai/tree/main) to your local machine.
-2) In the base directory of the cloned repository, navigate to the `qa-ai` directory :
+2) In the base directory of the cloned repository, navigate to the `pdai` directory :
 		`cd pdai`
 3) Run the `pip` command with the parameters below:
 		`pip install .`